Summary of our Family Handbook

 It is mandatory for educators to notify suspected abuse and neglect of children to the Department of Education and Communities.
 All primary educators have been trained in issues relating to child protection.

 Chapter 16A of the Children and Young Persons (Care and Protection) Act 1998 (the Act) allow government agencies and non-government agencies who are ‘prescribed bodies’ to exchange information that relates to a child or young person’s safety, welfare, or wellbeing, whether or not the child or young person is known to the Department of Education and Communities, and whether or not the child or guardian consents to the information exchange.
 In these instances, the care and protection of the child supersede rights to privacy.

 The preschool has a Child Protection Policy that identifies the types of abuse, indicators, and educator’s responsibilities for the rights of children.
 It is important for parents to be aware and have read this policy.

 The Preschool acknowledges and follows confidentiality guidelines as outlined by the Department of Education and Communities, The Australian Early Childhood Association (AECA) Code of Ethics, and The Privacy Act.
 These guidelines are abided by in every, procedure and practice.

 Emergency evacuation procedures in case of a fire etc are displayed in each room and throughout the preschool.

-Educators are trained to deal with such emergencies and at regular intervals fire drills are practised with the children.
+Educators are trained to deal with such emergencies and at regular intervals, fire drills are practiced with the children.
 All staff have first aid training and are equipped to handle emergency First Aid situations.